Over 92 years since the character of Miss Marple made her debut, one mystery remains…

 She also starred in a 1946 theatre adaptation of Appointment with Death, after which Agatha Christie sent her a message saying, “I hope one day you will play my dear Miss Marple.”

-Joan Hickson’s complete Miss Marple DVD collection is available on Amazon.
+Joan Hickson’s complete Miss Marple collection is available on DVD on Amazon.